 Keep your current tyres until they wear out and then buy these.

 Use them all the time at the recommended pressure but take a bit out if you expect excessive bumps or wetness.
-Check your wheel manufacturer’s website to see what tyre size is best for the wheel and your weight.
+Check your wheel manufacturer’s website to see what tyre widths are best for the wheel and your weight.
+It won’t be the widest that your frame can accommodate, so do that research.

-Actually, don’t use them in your next 10 mile TT but if you do, it won’t be the end of the world and you will probably still do the same time as you would have with your favourite old tyres from last year.
-You know? the ones that have degraded a bit over the winter.
+Actually, don’t use them in your next 10-mile TT but if you do, it won’t be the end of the world and you will probably still do the same time as you would have with your favourite old tyres from last year.
+You know? the ones that have degraded a bit over the winter and increased rolling resistance.

 I bought these myself from Sigma Sport (invoice to the right) if you buy from the following links I get a small commission